eric-rizzi/teaching/my_projects.md

 I created a prototype of what I think the perfect learning platform would look like.
-It's customizable, it has many "primitives" to allow students to assess their understanding, and, most importantly, it has them reflect on what they learned and adds their reflection to a long-running "cheat sheet".
+It's customizable, it has many "primitives" to allow students to assess their understanding, and, most importantly, it has them reflect on what they learned (with feedback from a ChatBot) and adds their reflection to a long-running "knowledge base".

 [Click here](https://eric-rizzi.github.io/thoughtful-python/) to see the prototype.

-> Note: To be done is integration with a ChatBot to give feedback on these reflections.

 # Robozzle